 building permits have been issued each year

+since 1993.
 This paper seeks to build upon previous

 contributions and to analyse further the main